Former OzTREKK student talks about studying at UQ Veterinary School

 Since its first intake of students in 1936, the UQ School of Veterinary Science has been recognized for the quality of its research and for its sustained record of excellence in teaching and learning across the veterinary disciplines.
 The school and its programs are fully accredited with the American Veterinary Medicine Association (AVMA) allowing graduates direct entry to practice in North America.

 Based at the university’s rural Gatton Campus with a staff of approximately 150, the school also operates a Veterinary Teaching Hospital for small animals, equine, exotic pets, production farm animals, and injured wildlife.
-A separate mixed practice (small and large animals) is located in Dayboro, a small town approximately 150 km from the Gatton Campus.

 Program: Bachelor of Veterinary Science